EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 It has two main components, the **Initialisation** phase when the input settings file is read and, based on it, all the components needed for the simulation are created, and the **Run** phase when the actual simulation takes place and intermediate outputs are produced along the way.

-Initialization
+initialisation
 --------------

-The initialization phase is where all the parameters of the simulation are pulled from the :ref:`input-files` and the relevant objects required to run the simulation are created.
+The initialisation phase is where all the parameters of the simulation are pulled from the :ref:`input-files` and the relevant objects required to run the simulation are created.
 If there is any configuration that does not make sense, it should be spotted during this phase and the execution of MUSE interrupted (with a meaningful error message) so no time is wasted in running a simulation that is wrong.

 Each of the steps above can be further split into smaller steps, described individually in the following sections: